sefm-conference/2024/_pages/registration.md

 ## Invitation letters
 Invitation letters can be issued after the registration fee has been paid in full.
 After registration, you may contact [Alexandre Madeira](mailto:madeira@ua.pt?subject=[SEFM 2024] Request for an invitation letter) to request an official invitation letter.
 Please mention _"SEFM 2024"_ in the subject of your email.

-## Cancellation
-Until 18 October 50% of the registration fee may be refunded.
-After 18 October no refunds are possible.